Fuzzy, Velvet, Soft Succulents

 Cyanotis kewensis "Teddy Bear Vine"

-Crassula Congesta Green Beans have adorable chubby oval foliage that are soft and velvety and look like little beans.
-Leaves develop a light coating of wax when grown in bright light.
-Moderate stress from bright sun or drought can bring out warm pink flushing on the leaf tips of this fuzzy succulent.
+The Crassula Congesta Green Beans has adorable chubby oval foliage that are soft and velvety.
+Leaves look like little green beans, hence its common name.
+A light coating of wax appears when grown in bright light.

 Buy it: Succulents Box Store